 Psst!
 The application for the mentoring season 2020-2021 is open from 1 April to 10 May 2020!

 at Aalto University

-Aalto Teaching Lab run the pilot course Työelämän mentorointi osaamisen 2 ECTS (Work life mentoring competencs in English) in the academic year 2019-2020.
+Aalto Teaching Lab run the pilot course Työelämän mentorointi osaamisen 2 ECTS (Work life mentoring competencs in English) in the academic year 2019–2020.
 The pilot course collaborated with the local high schools and Nuori Yrittäjyys (NY), which is an entrepreneurship program for youth in Finland.
-In the course university students became a mentor for a group of high school students (2-9 persons).
+In the course, the university students became a mentor for a group of high school students (2-9 students).
 The length of mentoring process was a half year.

-NoVA student Anni Rupponen participated the course and worked as the mentor for the two first year high school students processing their personal growth and the business idea related to wellbeing services.
-“This course was a great learning experience including the top-off lecturers, versatile peer-learning exercises, the own mentoring process with the youth, and a continuous critical self-reflection.
-The youth have interesting business ideas which allow us, future educators, to better understand how youth situate themselves in the changing and globalizing world.” describes Anni her experiences from the course.
+NoVA student Anni Rupponen participated the course and worked as a mentor for the two first-year high school students who were working on their personal growth and business idea related to wellbeing services.
+“This course was a great learning experience including the top-lecturers, the versatile peer-learning exercises, the own mentoring process with the youth, and of course the continuous process of a critical self-reflection.
+The youth have interesting business ideas and supporting the youth to develop their ideas helps us as mentors to better understand how youth situate themselves in the changing and globalizing world”, Anni describes her experiences from the course.

 Written by Anni Rupponen, Joanna Wong and Vivita Kaupere